aaronwmorris/certificate-scanner/README.md

-# expired-certificate-scanner
+# certificate-scanner
-Tool to scan servers/networks for [soon to be] expired certificates
+Tool to scan servers/networks for [soon to be] expired certificates and TLS/SSL config

 Getting started